microsoft/hlsl-specs/proposals/0017-conforming-literals.md

 ### Problems with this solution

+This is a significant change in behavior which will cause issues for existing shaders.
+We have observed rendering defects caused by the difference in classifying types for integer literals (more details below).
+We have also speculated that issues could arise for two further reasons: (1) variations in precision of compile-time constant evaluation, and (2) the change in conversion rank for un-suffixed literals (`literal float` was the lowest rank `float` ranks above smaller types).

-This is a significant change in behavior which will cause subtle issues for existing shaders due to variations in precision of compile-time constant evaluation.
-This behavior difference will cause subtle bugs that will be challenging to diagnose in the midst of a larger compiler transition (i.e. adopting Clang).
+In the observed case and the two hypothetical cases, this behavior difference will cause bugs that will be challenging to diagnose in the midst of a larger compiler transition (i.e. adopting Clang).

 For that reason, this feature proposal targets HLSL 202x, with support for the new literal behavior in DXC.